 In the last few years, HSI's work in Asia has grown and we are making efforts to address the serious animal welfare issues that exist in Asia, such as the terrible abuse of dogs and cats for food and fur.

-For more about our work to stop the dog meat trade in the Philippines, please see here.
+For more about our work to stop the dog meat trade in the Philippines (and elsewhere), please see here.

 There are also movements that are raising the status of dogs around Asia.
 Our colleagues at Animals Asia Foundation, for example, have developed educational outreach projects, such as their Dr. Dog program, which is also present in the Philippines through our Animal Advocate, PAWS.

 Killing for fur